-- If further enquires are needed, the Local Authority Designated Officer will agree with the Case Manager who is best placed to be the Internal Investigator (usually a senior member of staff) to undertake the investigation and how. - The Case Manager should arrange for the member of staff to whom the allegation has been made to be interviewed about the matter.
-This should take place in a neutral setting, and a minute taker should be provided.
+- If further enquires are needed, the Local Authority Designated Officer will agree with the Case Manager who is best placed to be the Internal Investigator (usually a senior member of staff) to undertake the investigation and how. - The Outdoor Education Group or the ALG Head of Safeguarding will liaise with the ER Manager, Cognita, to gain HR support arranging invites to interviews. - The Internal Investigator should arrange for the member of staff to whom the allegation has been made to be interviewed about the matter.
+This should take place in a neutral setting inclusive of MS Teams, and a minute taker should be provided.
 The investigation which may potentially also involve taking statements from children and other staff, again using a minute taker for the latter.
 Parents must be asked for consent, prior to their child being interviewed.
-The Case Manager will keep the General Manager and Operations Director informed at all times.
+The Case Manager will keep the General Manager and Operations Manager informed at all times.
 All staff to be interviewed must be given reasonable notice of any pending interview and allowed to have a representative attend with them.
 This can be a trade union representative or colleague only. - A safeguarding investigation takes precedence over a grievance or disciplinary matter and should be completed first.